RollinBarrel/3dscii/README.md

 >This software is in **Beta**!
 Keep backups turned on, save a lot!
-If you're experiencing bugs or crashes, please leave an (link)Issue with as much information as you can!
+If you're experiencing bugs or crashes, please leave an [Issue](https://github.com/RollinBarrel/3dscii/issues) with as much information as you can!
 Thanks!

 # Installation
-Download (link)dist.zip and unarchive **its contents** to the **root** of SD card, so that you have a **3dscii** folder in the root directory
+Download [dist.zip](https://github.com/RollinBarrel/3dscii/releases/latest/download/dist.zip) and unarchive **its contents** to the **root** of SD card, so that you have a **3dscii** folder in the root directory

-Download the latest (link)3dscii-3dsx or (link)3dscii.cia release, and install it your preferred way
+Download the latest [3dscii-3dsx.zip](https://github.com/RollinBarrel/3dscii/releases/latest/download/3dscii-3dsx.zip) or [3dscii.cia](https://github.com/RollinBarrel/3dscii/releases/latest/download/3dscii.cia) release, and install it your preferred way

 # Using 3DSCII
 May be confusing (yeah)